sayar/RedisMVA/module2_getting_started/README.md

 "France"
 ```

 You can also treat lists as random access.
 You can use `LINDEX` to get an element from a list by its index and you can get the length of the list by using the `LLEN` command.
-You can also use `LINSERT` to insert an element in the list after a specific element or or use `LSET` to modify a value in a list at that index.
+You can also use `LINSERT` to insert an element in the list after a specific element or use `LSET` to modify a value in a list at that index.
 You can use `LRANGE` to get a range of elements and `LTRIM` to remove a range of elements. `RPOPLPUSH` removes the last element in a list and prepends it to another list.

 ```
 > LLEN countries